Startup Incorporation Startup Lawyer

 Table of Contents – Startup Incorporation: The Complete Guide

-This startup incorporation guide is for you if you are a founder deciding how to incorporate a startup in the U.S., especially if you are aiming for a Delaware C-Corp and a venture-style cap table.
-I will assume U.S. norms and the typical path where you might raise a pre-seed or seed round, grant equity to teammates, and sign customer contracts.
+This startup incorporation guide is for founders deciding how to incorporate a startup in the U.S., especially if they are aiming for a Delaware C-Corp and a venture-style cap table.
+I will assume U.S. norms and the common path where the company may raise a pre-seed or seed round, grant equity to teammates, and sign customer contracts.

-If you are asking “when should a startup incorporate” or “should I form an LLC or C-Corp for my startup,” you are already thinking about the right tradeoff: speed today versus friction later.
-Use this page as a map.
-Start with the entity choice, then walk the incorporation steps, then use the checklists for what documents you need after incorporating.
+If you are asking when a startup should incorporate or whether to form an LLC or C-Corp, you are already focused on the right tradeoff: speed today versus friction later.
+Use this guide as a practical map.
+Start with the entity choice, then walk through the incorporation steps, and then use the checklists for what documents you need after incorporating.

-This is a practical guide to U.S. startup incorporation: picking an entity type, forming the company, setting up equity, and getting the “investor-ready” basics right.
-It is not tax advice for every edge case, and it is not a substitute for local counsel if you are outside the U.S., operating in a regulated industry, or doing something unusual like a co-op or non-profit.
+This is a practical guide to U.S. startup incorporation: picking an entity type, forming the company, setting up equity, and getting the investor-ready basics right.
+It is not tax advice for every edge case, and it is not a substitute for local counsel if you are outside the U.S., operating in a regulated industry, or doing something unusual such as a co-op or nonprofit.

 When should a startup incorporate?

-You should incorporate when you have real-world risk or real-world upside that needs a legal wrapper.
-A simple decision rule: if you are about to sign a customer contract, hire someone, take money from anyone other than your co-founders, or build valuable IP, incorporate first.
+You should incorporate when the business has real-world risk or real-world upside that needs a legal wrapper.
+A simple rule of thumb is this: if you are about to sign a customer contract, hire someone, take money from anyone other than your co-founders, or build valuable IP, incorporate first.

-In theory, you can “wait until you have traction.”
-In reality, I keep seeing founders wait until an investor asks for formation documents, then discover they have months of contractor work, open-source code, or co-founder contributions sitting in a legal gray zone.
-Fixing that under deadline is slower and more expensive than doing it calmly at the start.
+In theory, you can wait until you have traction.
+In practice, founders often wait until an investor asks for formation documents, then discover they have months of contractor work, open-source code, or co-founder contributions sitting in a legal gray zone.
+Fixing that under deadline is usually slower and more expensive than doing it calmly at the start.

-If you are truly pre-everything and only exploring, you can often delay a little.
-But once you are building, incorporating early is usually cheaper than the cleanup you will pay for later.
+If you are truly pre-everything and only exploring, you can often wait a little.
+But once you are building, incorporating early is usually cheaper than the cleanup you would otherwise pay for later.

-Should I form an LLC or C-Corp for my startup?
+Should a startup form an LLC or a C-Corp?

 If you are building a venture-scale startup that will likely raise outside equity, the market norm is a Delaware C-Corp.
-A C-Corp is designed for issuing stock, granting options, and bringing in institutional investors who want clean corporate law guardrails.
+A C-Corp is built for issuing stock, granting options, and bringing in institutional investors who want clean corporate-law guardrails.

-An LLC is often great for cash-flowing businesses, real estate, and closely held companies.
-But for high-growth startups, LLC tax allocations, K-1s, and investor preferences can become friction.
-Many venture funds simply will not invest in an LLC, or they will require you to convert first.
+An LLC is often a strong fit for cash-flowing businesses, real estate ventures, and closely held companies.
+But for high-growth startups, LLC tax allocations, K-1s, and investor preferences can create friction.
+Many venture funds simply will not invest in an LLC, or they will require a conversion first.

-So the practical rule is: if you are raising a priced equity round, issuing stock options, or targeting institutional VC, start with a Delaware C-Corp.
-If you are bootstrapping, distributing profits, or you expect the business to stay closely held, an LLC can be a reasonable fit.
+The practical rule is simple: if you are raising a priced equity round, issuing stock options, or targeting institutional venture investors, start with a Delaware C-Corp.
+If you are bootstrapping, distributing profits, or expect the business to stay closely held, an LLC can be a reasonable fit.

 Yes, you can convert an LLC to a C-Corp later.
-But “we will convert later” has a way of turning into “we will convert next week” the moment a term sheet shows up, which is the worst week to find out your accounting and ownership history are messy.
+But “we will convert later” has a way of becoming “we need to convert this week” the moment a term sheet appears, which is usually the worst time to discover that your accounting and ownership history are messy.

 Step 1: Decide ownership and roles before you file anything